Eagle-Creative/ROS2-Jazzy-Mirobot-Interface/README.md

 ## Custom Messages

 The project defines a custom message, `EndeffectorState`, in the `mirobot_msgs` package.
 This message is used to control the state of the end effector.

+## Module Descriptions

+### `mirobot_gui`
+This module provides the graphical user interface (GUI) for controlling the Mirobot.
+It includes features such as:
+- Sending G-code commands directly to the robot.
+- Monitoring joint states in real-time.
+- Controlling the end effector with intuitive buttons.
+- Performing homing operations with a single click.

+### `mirobot_controller`
+This module handles the communication between the GUI and the robot.
+It:
+- Subscribes to commands from the GUI.
+- Publishes joint states and end effector states to relevant topics.
+- Ensures smooth operation of the robot by managing state updates.

+### `mirobot_std_functions`
+This module provides standard functions for the Mirobot, such as:
+- Homing the robot to its initial position.
+- Sending predefined G-code commands for common operations.

+### `mirobot_gcode_writer`
+This module is responsible for translating high-level commands into G-code instructions that the Mirobot can execute.
+It ensures accurate and efficient communication with the robot's firmware.

 ## Future Plans